ErfanRasti/arch-setup/docs/10_applications_and_packages/4_matlab.md

 You can change `2` to any number you desire.
 The settings take effect after MATLAB is restarted.

-Also activate antialiasing to smooth desktop fonts in the below path:
+Also activate anti-aliasing to smooth desktop fonts in the below path:

 ```
 Open Home Tab > Preferences (Gear Icon) > MATLAB > Fonts > Use antiliasing to smooth desktop fonts (require MATLAB restart)